jamescaja/doc-docsy/content/en/docs/User-Guides/all/tools/_index.md

 ---
-title: "Deployment Instructions"
+title: "Tools and Utilities"
-linkTitle: "Deployments"
+linkTitle: "Tools"
-weight: 2
+weight: 4
 description: >
-   Instructions for CDH and FSR deployments.
+  Tools and commands.
 ---

 {{% pageinfo %}}
 This is a placeholder page that shows you how to use this template site.
 {{% /pageinfo %}}